HorizenLabs/moria/README.md

 For Visual Studio setups follow this instructions:
 - Ensure you've cloned the project just as described [here](#obtaining-source-code)
-- Open Visual Studio and select File -> Cmake...
+- Open Visual Studio and select File -> Open -> Cmake...
 - Browse the folder where you have cloned this repository and select the file CMakeLists.txt
 - Let CMake cache generation complete : on first run this may take several minutes, depending on your hardware and internet connection capabilities,  as it will download and build additional components like, for example, Boost library.
 - Solution explorer shows the project tree.
 - To build simply `CTRL+Shift+B`
 - Build files, libraries and executable binaries are written to `"${projectDir}\build\` If you want to change this path simply edit `CMakeSettings.json` file and choose an output directory which does not pollute the source directory tree (e.g. `%USERPROFILE%\.cmake-builds\${projectName}\`)

+*We've deliberately chosen to force cmake generator to `Visual Studio 17 2022 Win64` even if it might result being slower than `Ninja`: fact is [Boost](https://www.boost.org/) libraries fail to build properly on windows using Ninja generator.*

 ### Memory compression on Windows 10/11